Mike-Salcedo/Mike-Salcedo/README.md

 I began experimenting with and researching programming, and I fell in love with it right away.

 I am on a self-taught journey, working full time and studying programming in my day-to-day!
-JavaScript is my first language, and I'm currently pursuing a full-stack roadmap with Javascript.
+JavaScript is my first language.

 * 🌍  I'm based in the USA!